jjo93sa/rashid/README.md

 All the heavy lifting is provided by the excellent `raspbian-shrink` tool written by Andrew Oakley at [Cotswoldjam](https://github.com/aoakley/cotswoldjam).
 I recommend you have a look at the instructions in that repository.

-The script `rashid` - RAspbian SHrink In Docker - should run stand-alone, but it is designed as the entry point for a Docker container.
+The script `rashid` - RAspbian SHrink In Docker - should run stand-alone alongside a copy of `raspbian-shrink`, but it is designed as the entry point for a Docker container.
 I created this because I wanted to use `raspbian-shrink` on my MacBook, but couldn't because macOS doesn't have native support for ext4 (the filesystem used in Raspbian).
-And also because everything should be in Docker containers.
+Also because everything should run in containers.

 ### Dependencies

 The following dependencies are required:

-1. Working installation of Docker >v17.05 (we use multi-stage builds)
+1. Working installation of Docker >v17.05 (we use multi-stage builds);
 2. Raspbian image (for example a dd copy of an SD-card), this does not work with Noobs.

 ### Usage